aws-samples/Utilizing-Generative-AI-to-build-Fraud-Graphs-utilized-for-Credit-Card-Fraud-Use-Cases-via-GNN/README.md

 ![arch_diagram](bedrock-neptune-fraud-detection.png)

 As opposed to inductive inference where new data is added to a dynamic graph we use transductive inference to determine whether a transaction is fraudulent.
 During the training process, Neptune ML pre-computes and stores a model prediction for every node in the graph.
 Then, this can be looked up quickly when queried.
+We plan on adding inductive inference as part of our roadmap for this solution.

 We based our code off of the following reference notebook: https://github.com/aws/graph-notebook/blob/main/src/graph_notebook/notebooks/03-Neptune-ML/03-Sample-Applications/03-Real-Time-Fraud-Detection-Using-Inductive-Inference.ipynb